Corona incidence under 50 in just a few weeks? Modeler Priesemann gives hope

 Several scientists agree: The number of corona infections will hardly increase in Germany.

-Berlin – Along with Karl Lauterbach and Hendrik Streeck, Viola Priesemann is one of the experts who has been questioned several times by “Markus Lanz” (ZDF) about the corona situation – and the physicist and modeler is currently optimistic: incidences * are well below 50 like last summer are likely to be reached in the next few weeks, she said aloud dpa at a hearing in the Corona Advisory Committee of the Bundestag *.
+Berlin – Along with Karl Lauterbach and Hendrik Streeck, Viola Priesemann is one of the experts who have already been asked several times about the Corona situation by “Markus Lanz” (ZDF) – and the physicist and modeler is currently optimistic: incidences * are well below 50 like last summer are likely to be reached in the next few weeks, she said aloud dpa at a hearing in the Corona Advisory Committee of the Bundestag *.
 The main reason for this is the vaccination progress.

 Mobility researcher Kai Nagel expressed himself at the appointment in a similar direction: “I no longer expect an increase, but neither do I expect a rapid decrease.”